How To Pitch To Code Switch

 OK, thanks for all the advice, but how do I actually pitch?

 - Please keep your pitch to 250 words or fewer, total.
 Include the target word length of the finished piece.
 If it's your first time working with us, 750-1200 words is probably a good ballpark.

-- If we want to move forward with your pitch, we'll likely be in touch within a week or two with an offer.
+- If we want to move forward with your pitch, we'll likely be in touch within a week or two.

 - We can't respond individually to every pitch.
 But we'll be reading, and we are always grateful for pitches.
 If you've pitched us several stories and never received a response, feel free to ask us how you might craft stronger pitches.

 - If you know you have a killer pitch that fits all these guidelines, and you haven't heard back from us within a couple weeks, feel free to give us a nudge.

 Lastly, the advice in this post is meant to serve as guidance, not rules.
 If you don't send your pitch, none of this matters.